Denzeldeveloper/Hostguest-post-interview-problem/README.md

 # Hostguest-post-interview-problem
-Using Mern Stack to display exported data from MongoDB
+Using Mern Stack to CRUD & display exported data from MongoDB